 XXS cross-site scripting is the other tactic that hackers use to damage and compromise web applications and websites.
 It can be passed onto people’s computers and proceed to capture their data and private information as it shoves the bad code into unassuming websites.

 To abscond one’s information, XSS cross-site scripting might be a sneaky way for the hackers, and yet the solid line of defense against this is Amazon’s Web Services.
 As you do not have to worry about this potential threat when you host, you get this automatically.

 To get access to sensitive information is another little nightmare that hackers would like to use.
 SQL is what most web server databases are managed.
 Hackers shoehorning in their own SQL code, inputting it, and gaining access to sensitive data is what is involved in SQL injection.

-Between the normal SQL requests and those that are not legitimate, servers fall victims to this type of attack.
+Between the normal SQL requests and those that are not legitimate, servers fall victim to this type of attack.
 Using Amazon’s shield can provide a defense against yet another security threat.

 #6 Install an SSL Security Certificate

 When people go to a website and do not see a lock symbol or HTTPS, people usually tend to freak out.
 It does not inspire one to navigate any further by getting those anxiety-inducing pop-up messages, warning of potential security risks.
 It also tends to rank low in Google searches as a website without SSL certificates.

 For any type of web page to have installed and should be a standard one, especially for eCommerce websites where users are inputting sensitive information as an SSL certificate is a necessary security measure.